 Creative Director, Cofounder, Board member

-Jiemei Lin is an artist born in Hangzhou, China, currently living and working in Pullman, WA.
-Lin’s works frequently take on themes of individual and cultural identity with a keen eye for design and color.
-Lin’s mission as an artist is to represent and communicate with audiences from underrepresented groups in her visual language.
+Jiemei Lin is an artist born in Hangzhou, China, currently living and working in the Inland Northwest, Washington State.
+Lin works with digital and traditional media to create paintings, murals, and illustrations.
+Her works frequently take on themes of individual and cultural identity with a particular emphasis on design and color.
+Lin’s mission as Illustrator is to represent and communicate with all audiences from underrepresented groups in her own visual language.
+As a public artist, Lin has been designing and executing large-scale public murals in both the pacific and inland Northwest.
+These murals function like vignettes or moments of stories, inviting the viewer into the scene in order to imagine possible narratives.

 June T. Sanders